Empathic Illness: when the pain of the others overcomes you

 - Work to strengthen emotional intelligence by establishing strategies for dealing with intense emotions.

-And always remember: To offer your best to other people, you better start treat yourself good firstly.
+And always remember: To offer your best to other people, you better start to treat yourself good firstly.

 You may also like: